Category: Ramblings

 Not a Bore in ’24

 So last year, I set a personal best with reading (also listening)… 21 books.
 Damn.
 And I started a Master’s program.
 Not gonna lie… doubful 21 gonna happen this year.
 Anyway, here we go: December A Short History of Nearly Everything Fan Fiction How Full is Your Bucket?
-The War of Art November Bury the […]
+The War of Art November Bury Your […]

 Everybody, Somebody, Anybody, and Nobody